cdapio/hydrator-plugins/googlecloud-plugins/docs/BigQuery-batchsource.md

 Example
 -------
-This example will process the import query on the [publicdata:samples.shakespeare], store the result in the inputTable, then down load the inputTable to the tempBuckePath in google cloud storage and finally reads the file in the temporary Google Cloud Storage directory.
-User should first create a empty table in bigquery as the inputTable, and the table should have the schema: title:string, unique_words:int.
-Make sure to delete the temporary google cloud storage directory after reading.
+This example will process the import query on the [publicdata:samples.shakespeare], store the result in the inputTable, then download the inputTable to the tempBucketPath in Google Cloud Storage and finally reads the file in the temporary Google Cloud Storage directory.
+User should first create a empty table in BigQuery as the inputTable, and the table should have the schema: title:string, unique_words:int.
+Make sure to delete the temporary Google Cloud Storage directory after reading.

       {